mesosphere/marathon/README.md

     docker run marathon:{version} --master local --zk zk://localhost:2181/marathon

+On Mac you have to use a special address instead of `localhost`:

+    docker run --network host --hostname $(hostname) mesosphere/marathon:v1.6.335 \
+        --master zk://docker.for.mac.host.internal:2181/mesos \
+        --zk zk://docker.for.mac.host.internal:2181/marathon

 If you want to inspect the contents of the Docker container:

     docker run -it --entrypoint=/bin/bash marathon:{version} -s